zhaoweiyu-github/ChromBERT/docs/source/scripts/chrombert_imputation_cistrome.rst

 .. option:: --finetune-ckpt

     Path to the finetune checkpoint.
-This option is required.

-.. option:: --prompt-kind

-    Prompt data class.
-Choose from *cistrome* or *expression*.
-This option is required.
+Optional.

 .. option:: --prompt-dim-external